 Rites of Passage

-By the time students have reached Sun Clan, they have done significant self-exploration and are ready to look beyond themselves.
+By the time students have reached Sun Phase, they have done significant self-exploration and are ready to look beyond themselves.
 Family therapy becomes a major emphasis as students examine their interpersonal patterns as played out both in the past and present.
 Students work closely with their families to address ways in which the family has affected them and ways in which they have impacted others in their family.

-As students master the skills of appropriate emotional expression and interpersonal relationship, they are prepared for Star Clan, a phase that allows the time to practice newly acquired skills and consolidates a more mature view of themselves and the world.
-In Star Clan students are expected to exhibit a sustained mastery of their own emotions and behavior and be able to help others through active community leadership.
+As students master the skills of appropriate emotional expression and interpersonal relationships, they are prepared for Star Phaes, a phase that allows the time to practice newly acquired skills and consolidates a more mature view of themselves and the world.
+In Star Phase students are expected to exhibit a sustained mastery of their own emotions and behavior and be able to help others through active community leadership.
 Students are encouraged to be student mentors and role models in all aspects of the community by leading weekend activities, community service projects, or being a student council representative, a tutor, or a residential assistant.